-Miami Mayor Francis Suarez suspends his 2024 presidential bid after failing to qualify for debate
+Miami Mayor Francis Suarez suspends 2024 GOP presidential bid after failing to qualify for debate

 The mayor fumbled when asked in a radio show about the Uyghurs, a predominantly Muslim group that China has been accused of oppressing, saying “What’s a Uygher?”
 He later said he didn’t recognize the pronunciation.

-And last week, Suarez told The Associated Press that he had qualified for Wednesday’s debate, though senior Republican National Committee advisers who spoke to The Associated Press on condition of anonymity to share internal discussions said he had not met the criteria.
+And last week, Suarez told The Associated Press that he had qualified for last week's debate, though senior Republican National Committee advisers who spoke to The Associated Press on condition of anonymity to share internal discussions said he had not met the criteria.

 Candidates needed to satisfy polling and donor requirements set by the Republican National Committee: at least 1% in three high-quality national polls or a mix of national and early-state polls and a minimum of 40,000 donors with 200 in 20 or more states.